On-demand webinar: A whole body approach to physical health

 Healthy habits to nurture provider resiliency, career longevity

-Overnight or long shifts, lack of sleep and the on-the-go, stressful nature of EMS challenges providers’ bodies, putting them more at risk for a range of dangerous illnesses.
+The stressful nature of EMS can challenge providers’ bodies, putting them more at risk for a range of dangerous illnesses.
 Supporting members’ mental and physical wellbeing promotes career longevity while decreasing the risk of work-related injury.

 MEET THE SPEAKERS

 Lieutenant Patrick Calter was hired by Boston EMS in 2007, and is a state EMS instructor/coordinator, suicide prevention instructor, addiction recovery coach, and certified through the International Critical Incident Stress Foundation (ICISF) in group, individual peer support and crisis intervention training.
 He spent almost 10 years in busy BLS trucks prior to being promoted to Lieutenant in 2016 where he was appointed as the coordinator of the Peer Support Program.
 The Boston EMS Peer Support falls under the state peer support network which is comprised of 17 teams spread across the commonwealth, the BEMS team being the only EMS-focused team.
 Lt.
 Calter is the author of the Health and Wellness Initiative which has been implemented since 2019.

 Felicia Hickey is a Nationally Registered Paramedic and has been with Boston EMS since 2005.
 Felicia serves as a lead field training officer assigned to the academy and has been tasked with orientation and implementation of recruit physical training since 2018.
 She holds certifications from Crossfit as a Level I trainer, and has recently completed her adaptive and inclusive training, which allows her to tailor multiple exercises for persons with disabilities.
 Additionally, Felicia has received certifications from the ICISF in group and individual peer support.

 Nicholas Mutter, BS, NRP